Nationals vs. Rockies Player Props Betting Odds

 MLB Props Today: Washington Nationals

-- The Nationals will send Patrick Corbin (6-10) to the mound for his 21st start this season.
+- The Nationals will hand the ball to Trevor Williams (5-5) for his 21st start of the season.

 |Opponent